Evernote/evernote-sdk-mac/README.md

 Tips: official *evernote-sdk-mac* hasn't been updated **over around 4 years**.
 You can image how many possible issues inside.

-When add feature of export highlights and notes of Kindle from [Klib](https://itunes.apple.com/cn/app/id1196268448?mt=12&at=1000lv4R&ct=klib_me) Evernote, I fixed the issues in the SDK and improve it.
+When add feature of export highlights and notes of Kindle from [Klib](https://itunes.apple.com/cn/app/id1196268448?mt=12&at=1000lv4R&ct=klib_me) to Evernote, I fixed the issues in the SDK and improve it.
 Check what problems I ever met, and how you can safely walk around them.

 # What's changed in this fork?